jcredland/juce-toys/README.md

 juce-toys
 =========

-A collection of parts which might be useful to people using JUCE
+A collection of parts and ideas which might be useful to people using JUCE.